 As parents or guardians you are automatically welcomed as members of the St Nicolas Association for a nominal subscription which will be added to the Advent Term invoice.

-Please contact the Development Office for further information on:
+Please contact the Foundation Office for further information on: